Visual-AI/ICE/doc/README-stage-one.md

 ### Overview

-Stage One of the ICE system performs automatic concept localization on input images.
-This stage processes images to identify and localize key concepts within them.
+Stage One of the ICE system performs automatic concept localization on a single input image.
+This stage processes images to identify and localize key concepts within it.

 ### Usage